 Glass Types are used in the project to define what types of glazing exist in the building.
-When the geometry of the building is defined, these Glass Types are applied to the surfaces that are windows.
+When the geometry at a second of the building is defined, these Glass Types are applied to the surfaces that are windows.
 The default Glass Type will automatically be applied for all windows.
-These can be modified individually by editing the Glass Types for each window [110].
+These can be modified individually by editing the Glass Types for each window [11].